MIC-DKFZ/RTTB/README.md

 ##### Boost

+In case you work with Windows, we recommend using the pre-build versions of boost (see https://sourceforge.net/projects/boost/files/boost-binaries/ ).

+If you want to build the library yourself, consider the following:

 Build (using the same compiler options as RTToolbox, usually `STATIC LINKING` and `x64` architecture).
 The following components are needed: